Paris is a city most people never forget.

 A one-way Paris metro/bus ticket costs just €1,90.
 You can use the ticket on either the metro or bus.
 You can purchase a pack of 10 tickets at a discount, for just €14,90.

-If you decide to ride the metro or bus, know that you need to keep your ticket with you throughout the duration of your trip.
-While it’s rare, RATP employees occasionally walk through and ensure everyone has paid for their trip and you need to show them your ticket to prove that you did, too to avoid a fine!
+If you decide to ride the metro or bus, know that you need to keep your rechargeable card or ticket with you throughout the duration of your trip.
+While it’s rare, RATP employees occasionally walk through and ensure everyone has paid for their trip using a machine and you need to let them scan your ticket to prove that you did, to avoid a fine!

 Alternatively, Uber is the cheapest and quickest way to get around Paris in a private car.
 Paris has their own black car service apps, but Uber tends to be cheaper.